mastercoms/personal/src/content/portfolio/mastercomfig.md

 - Modern web app features: flexbox, lazy loading, hydration
 - PWAs: filesystem APIs, notifications, offline support

 Finally, mastercomfig is a community as much as it is a technical project.
-I learned a lot not only from an open-source maintainership angle, but also from a more casual aspect with moderating its Discord server.
-I not only focused on efforts to keep the community safe and friendly through bot configuration and diligent moderation, but also making it a fun place for people to interact about not just mastercomfig or even just TF2.
+I learned from an open-source maintainership perspective, as well as a more casual aspect with moderating its Discord server.
+I both focused on efforts to keep the community safe and friendly through bot configuration and diligent moderation, and also making it a fun place for people to interact about not just mastercomfig or even just TF2.
 Now, it feels like a big community which chats about really anything, with quality conversations, lots of fun hang out sessions and game nights, as well as neat events we do throughout the year.
 It's really the first time I managed a public community like this, and I have much to thank gdude for his work on the Glowstone community, which I learned from, as well as the patient communities who tolerated the many mistakes I made managing other, more specialized communities, like my MMORPG Minecraft server.